brnpl/CTF_discord_ticket_bot/readme.md

 # CTF Discord Ticket Bot
 This bot will help you manage tickets during CTF (Capture The Flag) events.
+The discord server should have different roles corresponding to the available challenge categories.
+Each time that a ticket is requested, a new private channel will be created with the ticket owner and the support team for the selected category.

 # 1. How does it work?
 1\) The bot will send a message in the selected channel (in this case the channel is named "support" and it is placed under the "Support" category).